afllaabdi/credit-screening-data-preprocessing/README.md

 ## Objective

-To understand how raw datasets are cleaned, transformed, and prepared before applying machine learning models.
+To understand how raw datasets are cleaned, transformed, and prepared before applying machine learning models